RuralNative/Qttendance/README.md

-# Library Attendance Monitoring System
+# Qttendance

 **Central Philippines State University - Moises Padilla Campus**

+## Sample

 ## Overview

-The Library Attendance Monitoring System is designed for the Central Philippines State University - Moises Padilla Campus to streamline the attendance tracking process in the library.
-Developed by the University's local IT development team - Charlie Pelingon and John Berlin Leonor - this system ensures the task is achieved in the most convenient manner for both the Librarian and the students by the implementation of several features included in the system as listed below.
+Qttendance is designed initially for the Central Philippines State University - Moises Padilla Campus to streamline the attendance tracking process in the library.
+Developed by the University's local IT developer, John Berlin Leonor - this system ensures the task is achieved in the most convenient manner for both the Librarian and the students by the implementation of several features included in the system as listed below.

 ## Features